Attribute Metadata

 Picture editor¶

-editor is used to allow the user to use the device camera to
+The picture editor is used to allow the user to use the device camera to

 take a photo.

-using SmartShape QL¶
+Matching Attributes by target Node/Annotation using SmartShape QL¶

 Sometimes, an attribute with a specific key can have different definitions

-.
+depending on its target Node/Annotation.
 It is especially true for

-with very common/generic names such as status
+Attributes with very common/generic names such as status or progress

 for example.

-attribute might be (editable as) a list when held
+For example, a progress attribute might be (editable as) a list when held

 by the Scene Node of a mechanical part and at the same time also be